nation3/law/Constitution.linked.md

 #) The DAO might not create legislation with retroactive effect.
 #) An assessment of the impact of legislation shall accompany every creation, amendment or dismissal of laws.
 #) All creation, amendments or dismissal of laws shall argument how their enactment would increase the North Star Metrics.
-#) Citizens will only be legally bound by a law [%Opt-out Window for New Laws] after such law passes.
+#) New legislations will entry into force of law [%Opt-out Window for New Laws] after they have been approved by the DAO, unless determined differently in they body.
+Citizens will only be legally bound by a law [%Opt-out Window for New Laws] after such law passes.
 If they wish to opt-out from being bound by such law, they shall renounce their Citizenship.

 ## Executive
 The Executive power shall be vested in the Citizens through the DAO.